-(b) Report missing, lost or stolen university information assets to his or her supervisor immediately; and
+b.
+Report missing, lost or stolen university information assets to their supervisor immediately; and c.
+Take reasonable steps to prevent the release of confidential information.

-Section 1.
-The Union, on behalf of its officers, agents, affiliates, and members, agrees not to engage in a strike, slowdown, walkout, refusal to report to work, mass absenteeism, or other interruptions of work during the term of the Agreement or during the negotiations for a successor Agreement.
-Section 2.
-In the event of a strike by other employees of the university, bargaining unit faculty members, if requested by the University, will consult about how work which was previously performed by a striking employee will be covered.
-Any work previously performed by a striking employee assigned to a bargaining unit faculty member shall be considered an overload assignment.
-Bargaining unit faculty members will not unreasonably refuse to perform such work.
-Section 3.
-The University agrees not to lockout bargaining unit faculty members during the term of the Agreement or during negotiations for a successor Agreement.
+1 ARTICLE 40.
+NO STRIKE, NO LOCKOUT 2 3 Section 1.
+The Union, on behalf of its officers, agents, affiliates, and members, agrees not to 4 engage in a strike, slowdown, walkout, refusal to report to work, mass absenteeism, or other 5 interruptions of work during the term of the Agreement or during the negotiations for a 6 successor Agreement.
+7 8 Section 2.
+In the event of a strike by other employees of the university, bargaining unit faculty 9 members, if requested by the University, will consult about how work which was previously 10 performed by a striking employee will be covered.
+Any work previously performed by a 11 striking employee assigned to a bargaining unit faculty member shall be considered an overload 12 assignment.
+Bargaining unit faculty members will not unreasonably refuse to perform such 13 work.
+14 15 Section 3.
+The University agrees not to lockout bargaining unit faculty members during the 16 term of the Agreement or during negotiations for a successor Agreement.

 1 ARTICLE 41.
-DISTRIBUTION OF THE AGREEMENT

-2

-3 Section 1.
-The University will post this Agreement on the Academic Affairs website and

-4 notify the Union of its posting within 21 days after the Agreement is signed and ratified

-5 by both parties.
-Deans and directors will send an email notifying current bargaining unit

-6 faculty members how to access the posting.

-7

-8 Section 2.
-The University will include in the initial appointment of new faculty who will

-9 occupy a bargaining unit position: (1) notice that the position offered is represented by

-10 United Academics; and (2) information as to how to access the Agreement on the

-11 Academic Affairs website.

-12

-13

-14
+DISTRIBUTION OF THE AGREEMENT 2 3 Section 1.
+The University will post this Agreement on the Academic Affairs website and notify 4 the Union of its posting within 21 days after the Agreement is signed and ratified by both 5 parties.
+Deans and directors will send an email notifying current bargaining unit faculty 6 members how to access the posting.
+7 8 Section 2.
+The University will include in the initial appointment of new faculty who will 9 occupy a bargaining unit position: (1) notice that the position offered is represented by United 10 Academics; and (2) information as to how to access the Agreement on the Academic Affairs 11 website.

 1 ARTICLE 42.
-RIGHTS RESERVED TO THE UNIVERSITY

-2

-3 Section on 1.
-The University shall retain all of its customary rights, powers and authority,

-4 except as limited below.

-5

-6 Section on 2.
-All such rights, powers and authority are subject to the following limitations:

-7

-8 (a) Those imposed by this Agreement or applicable law;

-9

-10 (b) The management rights referenced in Section 1 above do not constitute a waiver

-11 of, and shall not in any way be deemed to waive, any rights the Union possesses

-12 under law to bargain over subsequent changes with respect to mandatory subjects

-13 of bargaining.

-14

-15

-16
+RIGHTS RESERVED TO THE UNIVERSITY 3 1.
+The University shall retain all of its customary rights, powers and authority, except as l below.
+5 6 7 Section n 2.
+All such rights, powers and authority are subject to the following limitations: 8 9 a.
+Those imposed by this Agreement or applicable law; 10 11 b.
+The management rights referenced in Section 1 above do not constitute a waiver of, and shall not in any way be deemed to waive, any rights the Union possesses under law to 12 bargain over subsequent changes with respect to mandatory subjects of bargaining.

-ARTICLE 43.
-TOTALITY OF AGREEMENT Section 1.
-The parties acknowledge that during the negotiations that resulted in this Agreement, the Union and the University had the unlimited right and opportunity, consistent with previously adopted ground rules, to present demands and proposals with respect to any and all matters lawfully subject to collective bargaining.
-The parties further acknowledge that all of the understandings and agreements arrived at thereby are set forth in this Agreement, and that it shall constitute the entire and sole agreement between the parties.
-Section 2.
-During the term of this Agreement, neither party shall be obligated to bargain collectively with respect to any subject or matter, whether or not referred to or covered by this Agreement, even though such subject or matter may not have been within the knowledge or contemplation of the parties at the time they negotiated or signed this Agreement.
-Section 3.
-Notwithstanding the above, nothing in this Agreement precludes the parties from mutually agreeing in writing to alter, amend, supplement, enlarge, modify or delete provisions of this Agreement.
+2 3 Section 1.
+The parties acknowledge that during the negotiations that resulted in this 4 Agreement, the Union and the University had the unlimited right and opportunity, consistent 5 with previously adopted ground rules, to present demands and proposals with respect to any 6 and all matters lawfully subject to collective bargaining.
+The parties further acknowledge that 7 all of the understandings and agreements arrived at thereby are set forth in this Agreement, and 8 that it shall constitute the entire and sole agreement between the parties.
+9 10 Section 2.
+During the term of this Agreement, neither party shall be obligated to bargain 11 collectively with respect to any subject or matter, whether or not referred to or covered by this 12 Agreement, even though such subject or matter may not have been within the knowledge or 13 contemplation of the parties at the time they negotiated or signed this Agreement.
+14 15 Section 3.
+Notwithstanding the above, nothing in this Agreement precludes the parties from 16 mutually agreeing in writing to alter, amend, supplement, enlarge, modify, or delete provisions 17 of this Agreement.